Buchan Offshore Wind is a new floating offshore wind project, with a key role in Scotland's economic future and the fight against climate change.

 We would be happy to hear about any further initiatives which we could support in the local area.

-At this stage, your comments are not representations to the planning authority.
-If we do make an application for development consent in future, you will be able to make formal representations at that stage.
+When we make applications for development consent and marine licences/planning permission in future, you will be able to make formal representations to the Scottish Ministers or Local Planning Authority at that stage.

 Construction of the offshore elements of the project – including the floating wind turbine generators (WTGs), substation, export cable and IRC platform – is anticipated to take around three to five years.